Frequently Asked Questions

 Do you have work shares?

 Years ago we offered work shares (reduced price shares for people who committed to do a certain number of hours of work on the farm each season).
 But few of our members wanted one, and scheduling work shifts for those who did proved complicated, especially since the few times members could come out to work were usually the few times that we are not working.
 So we have stopped offering work shares.
-We do, however, try to schedule at least one farm day a month for members.
-It is a chance for members to tour the farm, meet the crew and participate in some farm activity, which might be weeding, but could also be a tomato tasting or hot sauce making.
+We do, however, try to schedule farm days during the season, which offer members the chance to tour the farm, meet the crew and participate in some farm activity, which might be weeding, but could also be a tomato tasting or hot sauce making.
 And if you really want to do some farm work you are more than welcome to join us during any work day.

 Do you want the boxes back?

 Yes, we would like to get back the boxes.
-It is our intention to reuse them as many times as possible to reduce the amount of packing we use and to keep our packing costs manageable (each box costs more than a dollar; if we had to use new ones each week it would cost us around $4000 dollars, a cost we could only bear by putting up the share price).
+It is our intention to reuse them as many times as possible to reduce the amount of packing we use and to keep our packing costs manageable (each box costs about $2.00).
 We understand that members cannot always get the boxes back to us right away.
 We have enough boxes to handle that.
 But please try to return them within a couple of weeks.
 Or even better, bring a bag to the site and put your share in it.
 That way, you never have to give another thought to returning your box and you get a quick view of the tasty produce you will be enjoying that week.

-To return your boxes to the farm, simply undo them (please try to ease out the tabs so they do not tear off, which makes the boxes unusable), flatten them and return them to your pick up site.
+To return your boxes to the farm, simply undo them (please try to ease out the tabs on the bottom so they do not tear off, which makes the boxes unusable), flatten them and return them to your pick up site.
 There should be a container for them at the site.

 How many people will your share feed?